You are currently viewing Wagner’s The Flying Dutchman reaches Båstad

 A scenic open-air production of Richard Wagner’s opera The Flying Dutchman will be the finale at the Birgit Nilsson Festival 2026, with world-class singers, the Helsingborg Symphony Orchestra and choirs across Skåne – at the Tennis Stadium in Båstad on August 8.

-Leading roles will be sung by Christopher Maltman (The Dutchman), Elisabet Strid (Senta), Günther Groissböck (Daland) and Katarina Dalayman (Mary) with musical direction by Henrik Nánási.
+Leading roles will be sung by Christopher Maltman (The Dutchman), Elisabet Strid (Senta) och Günther Groissböck (Daland), Stanislas de Barbeyrac (Erik), Katarina Dalayman (Mary) and Tobias Westman (Daland’s Steerman), with musical direction by Henrik Nánási.

 The Flying Dutchman is the obvious gateway to Wagner’s world.
 It is a captivating story filled with romance, longing and reconciliation, loaded with outstanding music that is difficult to defend against,” says Bengt Hall, the festival’s artistic director.